 Finally, a word of caution: Regardless of why you are seeking a post-judgment modification, and regardless of whether your former spouse is on board, you need to comply with your existing divorce judgment unless and until your requested modification receives court approval.
 Deviating from the terms of your existing judgment can get you into trouble with the court, and it can potentially make it more difficult to obtain a post-judgment modification as well.

-Discuss Your Circumstances with Gurnee, IL Family Lawyer Deanna J. Bowen
+Discuss Your Circumstances with Gurnee & Lake County, IL Divorce Lawyer Deanna J. Bowen

 If you live in the Gurnee, IL area and would like more information about seeking a post-judgment divorce modification, we encourage you to get in touch.
-To schedule a free consultation with family law attorney Deanna J. Bowen, please call 847-623-4002 or inquire online today.
+To schedule a free consultation with Gurnee and Lake County, IL divorce lawyer Deanna J. Bowen, please call 847-623-4002 or inquire online today.